ArthurSabadini/eecs3216-bldc-motor-driver/README.md

 - This repository contains a runnable project that can be compiled using the Quartus Prime editor.
 The main file is Driver.sv, note we did not upload the simulation files as those would be toolarge.

 - Outputs of the module are Arduino Pins D0-D5, note the output is inverted!
 As extra circuitry had to be implemented  on the input to level up the logic level of the FPGA (3.3v).

+- The video demonstration of the project can be seen in the following link https://www.youtube.com/watch?si=b8xfoCtHZS__AAA1&v=ajDVEePGOGo&feature=youtu.be.